PEXANE2/azure-docs.tr-tr/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-arm.md

 ---
-title: Oluşturma ve Azure Resource Manager kullanarak bir kullanıcı tarafından atanan yönetilen kimlik Sil
+title: Create & delete a user-assigned managed identity using Azure Resource Manager
-description: Adım adım Azure Resource Manager kullanarak kimlikleri oluşturma ve kullanıcı tarafından atanan silme hakkında yönergeler yönetilen.
+description: Step by step instructions on how to create and delete user-assigned managed identities using Azure Resource Manager.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi